georgeto20/counterfactual_explanations/README.md

 Our contribution is a novel algorithm for computing counterfactual explanations for semantic parsers.
 We assume the following process:

-1. Assume the user provides a command, but the NL interface fails to generate the desired result
+1. User provides a command, but the NL interface fails to generate the desired result
 2. User now provides desired result (in the form of a denotation/trajectory to goal) in addition to command
 3. Our algorithm computes an alternative utterance (counterfactual explanation) that: